midonet/midonet/docs/midolman-flow-invalidation.md

 In order to reduce the number of invalidations, a bridge's FLOOD behavior is treated as a separate network element that is only traversed by flows that the bridge floods to all ports.
-When a bridge learns a MAC-Port mapping for the first time, it can invalidate all its flooded flow matches (rather than all its flow matches, indiscriminately) in order to replace floods with unicasts for flows to the learned MAC.
-Ideally, only flows to the MAC would need to be invalidated (but that can't be achieved when the flow traversed other virtual devices (routers) before reaching the bridge.
+When a bridge learns a MAC-Port mapping for the first time, it invalidates all its flooded flow matches (rather than all its flow matches, indiscriminately) in order to replace floods with unicasts for flows to the learned MAC.
+Ideally, only flows to the MAC would need to be invalidated (but that can't be achieved when the flow traversed virtual routers before reaching the bridge).

 When a bridge learns that a MAC has moved from an old Port to a new Port, it invalidates all flows to the old port (because some of them may be flows to the